NclRSE-Training/python-intermediate-dev-vsc/_episodes/15-git-in-vscode.md

 ![New VS Code window](../fig/vsc/21_new_window.png){: .image-with-shadow width="1000px"}

-Navigate to your GitHub repository in your browser and click on the green 'Copy' button.
+Navigate to your GitHub repository in your browser and click on the green 'Clone' button.
 Make sure the SSH tab is selected and copy the URL, which should start with `git@github` in the text area.
 You can copy the URL by clicking the little copy icon just to the right of the text area.

 ![Clone repository](../fig/vsc/clone_repository.png){: .image-with-shadow width="1000px"}

-Back in VS Code's new window, in the editor are, you should see an option 'Clone Git Repository.
+Back in VS Code's new window, in the editor area, you should see an option 'Clone Git Repository.

 ![Clone repository](../fig/vsc/22_clone_repository.png){: .image-with-shadow width="1000px"}